barathsrm40/Mobile-Addiction-Controller-/README.md

 ---

 ## Objectives
-- To develop an automated system that converts speech into text accurately
+- To develop an automated system that converts speech into txt accurately
 - To reduce manual typing effort using voice-based input
 - To support real-time speech recognition
 - To improve accessibility for users with physical disabilities